 Funding Activities With Investments

-To provide visibility into how your marketing activities are funded, you can create connections between investment line items in Uptempo Spend, and activities in Uptempo Plan.
+To provide visibility into how your marketing activities are funded, you can create connections between your investment line items in Uptempo Spend, and your marketing activities in Uptempo Plan.

-Connections between investment items and activities are shown in both Uptempo Spend and Uptempo Plan, when you view the details of the connected investment items and activities, respectively.
+Connections between investment items and activities are shown in both Uptempo Spend and Uptempo Plan, when you view the details of the connected investment items and activities.

 Note: